Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 You don’t have to go it alone when you’re looking for a cannabis job.
 There are many job boards that post industry jobs.
 Some job boards even specialize in marijuana jobs.

-In addition, there are a variety of recruiters that work in the industry with some focusing solely on recruiting for marijuana businesses – both license holders and ancillary businesses.
-Take initiative and reach out to them to improve the productivity and success of your job search.
+In addition, there are a variety of recruiters that work in the industry with some focusing solely on recruiting for marijuana businesses – both plant-touching license holders and ancillary businesses.
+Take initiative and reach out to them to launch your job search.

 Tip: Learn more about cannabis jobs and recruiters here.